openandclose/html5prescan/README.rst

 This is a python3.5+ library, mainly does what WHATWG html5 spec calls 'prescan'.

-1. (Additionally) Check UTF-8 and UTF-16 BOM
+1. Check first UTF-8 and UTF-16 BOM
 2. Prescan (parse <meta> tag to get Encoding Name)
-3. (Try to) Resolve the retrieved Name to a Python codec name
+3. Resolve the retrieved Name to a Python codec name

 Note It just returns Python codec *name*, not codec object.